tripplea-sg/MySQL_Heatwave_Workshop/Lab-4/Readme.md

 # Working with MySQL Heatwave
-Obtain data.zip from the trainer, this is the backup dump for our workshop's data set. </br>
-Extract data.zip to and perform the following
+Obtain data.zip from the trainer, extract data.zip to local drive and perform the following

 1. Load Dump to MySQL Heatwave
 Login to database using MySQL Shell